-UZBEKISTAN: Haj pilgrims face state control, bribery, blacklists
+UZBEKISTAN: Haj pilgrims face state control, bribery, exit ban lists

-Uzbekistan imposes severe restrictions on haj pilgrims, including using blacklists to bar devout Muslims, arbitrarily restricting who can go on the pilgrimage.
+Uzbekistan imposes severe restrictions on haj pilgrims, including using exit ban lists to bar devout Muslims, arbitrarily restricting who can go on the pilgrimage.
 Controls are complex and multilayered, involving the SSS secret police, the Muftiate, and the government's Religious Affairs Committee.
 The system's complexity facilitates corruption.

 The haj is controlled and organised by three separate and interlocking state structures: the Haj Committee, the Haj Board, and the Haj Council, all of which involve the State Security Service (SSS) secret police, the Muftiate, and the Religious Affairs Committee (see below).

 Many Muslims have also observed that the complexity of the process and the many officials involved provides opportunities for bribery.
 "Believers are afraid because of the obstacles at so many levels that they will not be put on the waiting lists, or be removed from the lists arbitrarily," one told Forum 18.
 "So they are willing to pay up to the officials."
 They said that people do not wish to discuss such cases "fearing for their safety", and added that "this is found in all spheres of life, that officials create obstacles and big queues so people have to pay bribes to get things done" (see below).

 The Haj Committee removed from the list young women from Fergana Region who were due to go on the 2019 haj because they were below the state's unwritten age limit, a human rights defender told Forum 18 (see below).